 In the array of possible natural hair colors, dark hues are the most common — more than 90 percent of people worldwide have brown or black hair.
 That’s followed by blonde hair.

-Red hair, occurring in just 1 to 2 percent of the population, is the least common.
+Red hair, occurring in just of the population, is the least common.
 Blue eyes are similarly uncommon, and they may be becoming rarer.